quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 - The app extension now requires Vite.
 It will stop with an error if it is installed in a non-Vite Quasar app.
 - The extension registers the Vite boot file only.
 The previous webpack boot file has been removed.
 - The extension is compatible with `@quasar/app-vite` `>=3.0.0-beta.27`.
-- App extension entry scripts are now TypeScript-first.
-The package entry should point to `src/index.ts`, with wrappers imported directly from `@quasar/app-vite`, like `defineIndexScript()`.
+- App extension source scripts are authored in TypeScript and compiled before publishing.
+The package entry points to `dist/index.js` so installed beta users do not rely on Node loading TypeScript from `node_modules`.
-- The extension runtime boot file is now `src/boot/vite-register.ts`.
+- The extension runtime boot file is published as `dist/boot/vite-register.js`.
 - If you generate your own boot file inside the Quasar app, it should import `defineBoot` from `#q-app`, matching the Quasar CLI Vite 3 alias.

 If you maintain your own QCalendar boot file, update it to use `#q-app`: